When is the best time to build a pool?

 Routing wide loads during construction season isn't easy

 May be last but not least.
-No different than equipment and materials, the building department is under their greatest load in the spring which can mean your project will likely take a lot longer to be review.
+No different from equipment and materials, the building department is under their greatest load in the spring which can mean your inground pool project will likely take a lot longer to be reviewed.
 It is also a busy time for homeowners associations and zoning committees.
 If you are in a situation that may require a variance, watch out.
 Proving extenuating circumstances and hardship to a review board is a lot easier in the fall or winter then when they are not clogged and annoyed with the spring rush.